 You use your phone for almost everything.
-You know that your organization can do some amazing things with a mobile app whether it makes one of your processes work better, or whether it helps you better engage your customers more effectively.
-To put some more numbers around this, according to comScore here is how Time Spent on Digital Media grew for Desktop, Mobile Browser and Mobile App from June 2013 through June of 2015:
+You know, your organization can do some amazing things with a mobile app.
+For instance, apps can make one or more of your processes work better.
+Apps can also help you engage your customers more effectively.
+To quantify this, according to comScore here is how Time Spent on Digital Media grew for Desktop, Mobile Browser and Mobile App from June 2013 through June of 2015:

 - +53% for Mobile Browser